aaronpk/live-chat-overlay/README.md

 ## Credits

-The CSS and JavaScript originally came from a video by [ROJ BTS](https://www.youtube.com/watch?v=NHy9D4ClTvc), so huge thanks to him for the initial work!
+The original CSS and JavaScript originally came from a video by [ROJ BTS](https://www.youtube.com/watch?v=NHy9D4ClTvc), so huge thanks to him for the initial work!